Employment Law

 Off The Clock

 Employees suffering from off the clock work may have very lucrative legal claims.
 California law makes clear that employees must be paid at least the minimum wage for all hours worked.
 Thus, any time an hourly employee is working but not clocked in can be considered off the clock work, triggering a claim for unpaid wages.
 Claims for off the clock work can be very valuable for several reasons.
-First, they can recover unpaid wages for four (4) years prior to the date when the complaint is filed.
-Second, winning a claim for unpaid wages generally triggers the right to other sums of money such as penalties and attorney fees.

 post right photo